Adult Mental Health Services

 You can easily connect with mental health care that fits your needs.
 Services are accessible, convenient, and designed to support you every step of the way.

 Free mental health checkups are available to you.
-These screenings help assess your needs and guide the next steps for care.
-They focus on identifying concerns like depression, anxiety, trauma, or substance use early.
+These screenings focus on concerns like depression, anxiety, trauma, or substance use early.

 Each office provides care like outpatient therapy, psychiatry, case management, peer support, and substance use recovery.